 The world of travel insurance is even a bit more complicated, if you will, because it all depends on your nationality.
 There is different rules for US Citizens, for Spaniards, for Australians, for Africans, well, for everyone actually.

 When visiting World Nomads for instance, you have to choose your own country first to see what is covered in your case.

 Here is what World Nomads states for US Citizens, for instance:

 There’s cover to claim up to the policy limits if:

-- Your luggage and personal effects are stolen, accidentally damaged or lost on your trip.
+- luggage and personal effects are stolen, accidentally damaged or lost on your trip.

-- Your checked-in luggage is stolen, lost or damaged by a common carrier (like an airline or bus company).
+- checked-in bag is stolen, lost or damaged by a common carrier (like an airline or bus company).

-- Your travel documents, traveler’s checks or passport are stolen, accidentally lost or used fraudulently.
+- travel documents, traveler’s checks or passport are stolen, accidentally lost or used fraudulently.